MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/install-dpm.md

 ::: moniker range="sc-dpm-2019"

 > [!NOTE]
-> With DPM 2019 UR4, you may need to restart the protected server after a fresh installation of the Update Rollup agent.
+> With DPM 2019 UR4, a fresh installation of the Update Rollup agent might restart the protected server

 ::: moniker-end